cmchenry/HumanActivityRecognition/CodeBook.md

 #### Code Book
 This Code Book provides the definitions of the variables in the resulting tidy dataset obtained from the analysis.
-The output can be found in the tidy_wearable_ordered.txt dataset file.
+The output can be found in the "tidy_wearable_ordered.txt" dataset file.

 Variable                | Class     | Description
 ----------------------- | --------- | -----------------------------------------------------------
 Activity                | character | Activity name for the observation Subject                 | integer   | Identifier of Subject performing the activity